croz-ltd/nrich/nrich-registry/README.md

 `ModelMapper registryDataModelMapper` is used to map request data to entity instances.

-`ModelMapper registryBaseModelMapper` is used for other mappings in library.
+`ModelMapper registryBaseModelMapper` is used for other mappings in module.

-`StringToTypeConverter<?>` is an interface from `nrich-search` library that performs conversion from string to typed instances and is used when querying registry entities.
+`StringToTypeConverter<?>` is an interface from `nrich-search` module that performs conversion from string to typed instances and is used when querying registry entities.
 Default implementation (`DefaultStringToTypeConverter`) accepts a list of data formats and regexes that are used to convert string to types found in properties of entity classes.

-`StringToEntityPropertyMapConverter` is also an interface from `nrich-search` library that is used for querying registry entities, it is responsible for assembling conditions Map from query string and a list of properties to search ( conversion to typed instances is delegated to `StringToTypeConverter<?>`).
+`StringToEntityPropertyMapConverter` is also an interface from `nrich-search` module that is used for querying registry entities, it is responsible for assembling conditions Map from query string and a list of properties to search ( conversion to typed instances is delegated to `StringToTypeConverter<?>`).
 When querying registry entities client API accepts a query (string), and a list of properties to be searched.